Clicky

 The third step involves the engine and fogging it.

-To fog your PWC engine requires you to remove all spark plugs and spray fogging oil into each cylinder for about 3 seconds.
-The video below shows you how:
+Fogging the engine of a engine requires removing all spark plugs and spraying fogging oil into each cylinder for about 3 seconds.
+The video below shows you how you should fog the engine:

-At the start of the season, it’s advisable to replace all your PWC’s spark plugs because of the effect of the fogging oil.
+At the start of the riding season, I suggest replacing spark plugs because of the effect of the fogging oil.

-The reality is that ski batteries go flat during winter storage, so it’s best we remove them and keep them in a dry and above freezing, or we run the risk of a machine that won’t start.
+The reality is that a battery will go flat during the winter of inactivity, so it’s in our best judgment to remove it and keep it dry and above freezing, or we run the risk of a dead battery next riding season.

-Ideally, connect a battery to a smart charger that manages charging automatically.
-Alternatively, you can charge the ski every other month.
+Ideally, use a smart battery charger that manages charging automatically.
+Alternatively, remember to charge the jet ski battery every other month.

-Will your battery be dead if it doesn’t get charged over winter?
+Will you have dead batteries if they don’t get charged over winter?
 Maybe.
-The biggest complaint at the start of the seasons I get from people is that their jet ski won’t start, and it’s because of the battery.
-PWC batteries are small and don’t get used enough, leading to them dying.
-A battery charger proves effective in maintaining battery life throughout the winter season.
-What I do is use a solar charger as I keep my jet skis outside and get 5 years out of my batteries.
+The biggest complaint at the start of the jet ski season I get from people is that their jet ski won’t start, and it’s because of the battery.
+Their batteries are small and don’t get used enough, which is why they die easily.
+Battery chargers prove effective in maintaining battery life throughout the cold season.
+What I do is get one solar charger, as I keep my jet ski outside, and get 5 years out of my batteries, plus it’s so easy after doing the winterize.

 My solar panel charging set up on my Spark

-The solar charger doesn’t need direct sunlight and will keep PWC batteries active and happy!
-It’s so stupid easy and effective that I don’t know why the jet skis manufacturers don’t just have the solar panels already on the covers?
+The solar charger doesn’t need direct sunlight and will keep your battery active and happy!
+It’s so stupidly easy and effective that I don’t know why the manufacturers don’t just have the solar panels already on the covers.

-You’ll want to spray WD40 silicone spray lubricant on all metal and electrical parts, including the engine and pump area.
+One commonly overlooked step is spraying WD-40 silicone spray lubricant on all metal and electrical parts of the jet ski, including the engine and jet pump area.

-Make sure to lubricate the throttle and steering cables with marine grease.
+Also, lubricate the throttle and steering cables with a marine grease.

-Avoid regular WD-40, use the silicone version.
+Avoid regular WD-40; use a silicone version instead.
 The regular stuff doesn’t coat, it merely displaces water.

-Here’s a useful tip for those residing near saltwater: regularly apply silicone spray on engine and jet pump areas.
-Repeat this process annually, allowing it to air dry for 15 minutes each time, and your PWC will maintain its appearance for years!
+Here’s a useful tip for those residing near saltwater: regularly apply a silicone spray on the engine and pump areas.
+Repeat this yearly routine, allowing it to air dry for 15 minutes each time, and your jet ski will maintain its appearance for years!

 Pink Sea-Doo Spark 2up covered in snow left outside during a snow-storm.

-Do not leave the cover off your PWC after you have winterize it, this is a very important step.
-The cover keeps the snow and more importantly, rodents, spiders and other critters from getting in and eating or destroying your PWC.
+Do not leave the cover off after you winterize; this is a very important step.
+The cover keeps out snow and, more importantly, rodents, spiders, and other critters that could chew or damage your PWC.

 2. Replace spark plugs.